dbsolnit/hello-world/Karen-B-prime.md

 Tone D1 remains distinct, ending in glottal stop (54&#660;).

-Tones B2/C2/D2 merge as 42&#660;.
+Tones B2/C2/D2 merge in citation form as 42&#660;.
 The final glottal stop is synchronically a feature of the tone.
 Diachronically it is a merger of a tonal feature with a final consonantal feature (+consonantal?).
-Similarly final -n merges final nasals (m n &#331;) with stops p t.
+Final -n in these tones merges final nasals m n &#331; (in B2 and C2) with stops p t (in D2).

 But D2 is distinguished
-a) by not undergoing sandhi
++ by not undergoing sandhi
-b) by causing voiced initial obstruents to become aspirated, and voiced sonorants to become voiceless (prenasalized obstruents become voiced, as in all other tones).
++ by causing \*voiced initial obstruents to become aspirated, and \*voiced sonorants to become voiceless (prenasalized obstruents become voiced, as in all other tones).